How to sew – learn sewing in this online class

 Sewing is AWESOME and I think more people should be doing it.
-And since lots of people get sewing machines for Christmas or resolve to learn a new skill for the new year, January seems like a great time to launch something that literally spent all of 2014 on my to-do list.
 So I aim to grow our community by adding more members – and the only way to do that is if more people learn to sew.
 That’s why I’m offering this online sewing class for free.

 Sign up to get your FREE sewing course emailed to you!
 CLICK HERE.

 Check out this video to learn how to tell your doohickey from your thingamabob from your bobbin and your feed dogs and exactly what that uppy/downy part is called.

 And if for some reason you can’t see the video below, watch it on YouTube here.

 And just in case you wanted to take notes on that, you can download this free printable to label for yourself.

 If I talked too fast above, here’s your cheat sheet image (this is the printable with the labels filled in).

 How to Thread Your Machine and Sew a Straight Line